MyCryptoCheckout/wordpress/readme.txt

 - Veritaseum VERI
 - Worldcoin1 WRD1
 - We can now add your <a href="https://mycryptocheckout.com/custom-token/">custom ERC20 tokens</a>!

+= NEM Mosaic tokens supported: =

+- shelterDAO SHEL
+- We can now add your <a href="https://mycryptocheckout.com/nem-token/">custom NEM mosaic tokens</a>!

 = Cryptocurrency Donations Widget =